(1) Schedule 4 to the Misuse of Drugs Act 1971 (prosecution and punishment of offences) is amended as follows.

 (3) Those entries are the entries relating to the punishment, on conviction on indictment, of offences under the following provisions of that Act—

-(a) section 4(2) (production, or being concerned in the production, of a controlled drug),
+(a) section 4(2) (production, or being concerned in the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.